ndimzKM/ds_beginner/README.md

-# Getting Started in machine learning
+# Getting Started with machine learning